 - February 28, 2013

-“The virus can spread whenever there is blood-to-blood contact between an infected person and non-infected person,” says Dr. Leopoldo Arosemena, an assistant professor of medicine at the University of Miami and liver disease specialist.
+“The virus can spread whenever there is blood-to-blood contact between an infected person and non-infected person,” said Dr. Leopoldo Arosemena, a liver disease specialist and assistant professor of medicine at the University of Miami.
 “A minimal amount of blood is necessary for transmission of the virus.”

-Arosemena adds that even people who were given medication through injections from boiled needles had a chance of becoming infected with the virus.
+Arosemena adds that even people who were given medication through injections from boiled needles have a chance of becoming infected with the virus.

-“Those needles and other sharp objects in similar situations did not have any visible blood,” says Arosemena.
+“Those needles and other sharp objects in similar situations did not have any visible blood,” said Arosemena.

 HEP C is a deadly virus that infects and damages the liver, resulting in a number of diseases including cirrhosis, liver cancer and acute liver failure that can lead, in its most critical stages, to a liver transplant.
 According to a recent study by the CDC, published in the Annals of Internal Medicine, members of the baby boomer generation (people between the ages of 47 to 67) are at a higher risk of getting HEP C.

 “Baby boomers are disproportionately affected by HCV in the U.S. and many of them were infected decades ago,” said Jennifer Ruth Horvath, spokesperson for the National Center for HIV/AIDS, Viral Hepatitis, STD and TB Prevention at the CDC.
 “The reason why this group has high rates of infection is not completely understood.
 Many baby boomers have become infected from contaminated blood and blood products before universal precautions were adopted and widespread screening of blood supplies began in 1992.”

 Horvath adds that some baby boomers became infected due to experimentation with drug use, but it isn’t the only common mode of transmission.